Eco-terrorism: Organizations in the United States

-Media reports have tied Ted Kaczynski, also known as the Unabomber, to environmental activists, and say that the 23 injuries and three deaths through letter-bombs were the acts of an independent eco-terrorist.
+Media reports have tied Ted Kaczynski, also known as the Unabomber, to environmental activists, and say that the 23 injuries and three deaths from letter bombs were the acts of an independent eco-terrorist.
 Among those making such accusations were ABC, The New York Times, Time magazine, and USA Today.

 A number of "local" organizations have also been indicted under US Federal laws related to eco-terrorism.
 These include, among others, the group Stop Huntingdon Animal Cruelty.

 Another example is the Hardesty Avengers who spiked trees in the Hardesty Mountains in Willamette National Forest in 1984.

 In 2008 the Federal Bureau of Investigation said eco-terrorists represented "one of the most serious domestic terrorism threats in the U.S. today" citing the sheer volume of their crimes (over 2,000 since 1979); the huge economic impact (losses of more than US$110 million since 1979); the wide range of victims (from international corporations to lumber companies to animal testing facilities to genetic research firms); and their increasingly violent rhetoric and tactics (one recent communiqué sent to a California product testing company said: "You might be able to protect your buildings, but can you protect the homes of every employee?").

-Unclear, however, is the extent informants and controversial FBI entrapment operations play in creating eco-terrorist groups and furthering criminal acts.
+Unclear, however, is the extent to which informants and controversial FBI entrapment operations play in creating eco-terrorist groups and furthering criminal acts.
 In 2015, so-called "green anarchist" Eric McDavid was freed from a 2007 conviction after it was disclosed the FBI operated a program to lure unsuspecting activists via "blatant entrapment."
-The 2007 conviction had been cited by the FBI in its 2008 claim eco-terrorism was a significant threat.
+The 2007 conviction had been cited by the FBI in its 2008 claim that eco-terrorism was a significant threat.

 The National Animal Interest Alliance in their animal rights extremism archives compiled a comprehensive list of major animal rights extremist and eco-criminal acts of terrorism since 1983.